 Repeat steps 2-5 with the other sections.
 During the editing process, have students make changes on the original group slides and update the Master Slide Deck when done.
 There should be no problem with the page numbers in the Master Slide Deck, but it never hurts to double check.

 - Select the Grid view icon on the lower left corner.

 - Use the - and + icons to zoom in or out.

 I know that I have said this before, but wouldn't it be wonderful if Google morphed Google Slides and Google Photos Photo Books together?
 Then we could have a dual page view in a new graphic design app.

-The gif to the right demonstrates the error we received in Spring 2018.
+The gif to the right demonstrates the error we received in Spring 2018 when our district office attempted to download the Google Slides as a PDF.
 The file was too large.